etf-validator/OSGeoLive-ETF/resources/GML-data-sets/README.md

 In this folder there are some predefined data sets that you can validate.

-If the validation doesn't work, you can try to fix them.
+If the validation doesn't work, you can try to fix it.